kdheepak/blog/content/37-advent-of-code-2020.md

   5.218 ms (4426 allocations: 5.96 MiB)
 ```

-There are more optimized solutions, for example on [this one by Colin Caine](https://github.com/cmcaine/advent2020/blob/aae90d873af5a7ce870a1e0bb0355b598ee389fe/src/day14.jl).
+There are more optimized solutions though, for example here are the timings for [the solution posted by Colin Caine](https://github.com/cmcaine/advent2020/blob/aae90d873af5a7ce870a1e0bb0355b598ee389fe/src/day14.jl):

 ```julia
 julia> @btime part1();